 If the subtraction is a 3-digit number subtract a 2-digit number, children should understand how the recording relates to the place value, and so how to line up the digits correctly.

 Children should also understand how to exchange in calculations where there is a zero in the 10s column.

 Representing subtraction problems Use bar models to represent subtractions.
 'Find the difference' is represented as two bars for comparison.
 Team A 454 Team B 128 ?
 Bar models can also be used to show that a part must be taken away from the whole.
 Children use alternative representations to check calculations and choose efficient methods.
 Children use inverse operations to check additions and subtractions.
 The part-whole model supports understanding.
 I have completed this subtraction.
 525 - 270 = 255 I will check using addition.
 Year 3 Multiplication Understanding equal grouping and repeated addition Children continue to build understanding of equal groups and the relationship with repeated addition.
+They recognise both examples and non-examples using objects.
 Children recognise that arrays demonstrate commutativity.
-Children understand the link between repeated addition and multiplication.
+This is 3 groups of 4.
+This is 4 groups of 3.
+Children understand the link between repeated addition and multiplication. $ \begin{array}{cccccccccccccccccccccccccccccccccc$